Coherent transport through graphene nanoribbons in the presence of edge disorder: Abstract

 \section{Abstract}

 We simulate electron transport through graphene nanoribbons of experimentally realizable size (length $L$ up to $2\mu$m, width $W\approx 40$nm) in the presence of scattering at rough edges.
-Our numerical approach is based on a modular recursive Green's function technique that features sub-linear scaling with $L$ of the computational effort.
-We identify the influence of the broken A-B sublattice (or chiral) symmetry and of \KKp\ scattering by Fourier spectroscopy of individual scattering states.
-For long ribbons we find Anderson-localized scattering states with a well-defined exponential decay over 10 orders of magnitude in amplitude.
+Our numerical approach is based on a modular recursive Green's function technique that features sub-linear scaling of the computational effort with $L$.
+We investigate backscattering at edge defects: Fourier spectroscopy of individual scattering states allows us to disentangle inter-valley and intra-valley scattering.
+We observe Anderson localization with a well-defined exponential decay over 10 orders of magnitude in amplitude.
+We determine the corresponding localization length for different strength and shape of edge roughness.